mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * after selecting some text, press cmd-L to "Select All Occurrences"
   * now can edit all occurrences at the same time
   * when finished press esc to get out of multi-cursor moe

+* Node.js
+  * no built-in ability to run Node code
+  * open an embedded terminal, cd to code directory, and enter node command

+* Peek View
+  * displays results of several commands in an inline popup view
+    * one example is "Find All References"
+  * list of references is on right
+  * source lines for selected reference is on left
+    * can edit here
+  * can resize height of peek view by dragging bottom border
+  * to dismiss, press esc or click "x" in upper-right

 * Prettier extension